ironsheep/P2-vscode-extensions/README.md

 We are working to routinely add features to this extension for the next month or two.
 The hover support for P2 just arrived, here the next updates in the works:

 - Improve Hover support for P2
-- Add similar Hover support for P1
-- Add "Help With Function and Method Signatures" feature for P1

 These are not yet definate but I'm: